Last Updated on11 minutes to read

 So, what are some of the best practices for creating a B2B referral program?
 These stats provide the answers:

-Develop a formal referral program using referral marketing tools.
+One of the best B2B marketing strategies is to develop a formal referral program using referral marketing tools.

 - When referral marketing tools are used, B2Bs are “3 times more likely to accelerate referral generation and conversion.”
 Influitive